 Click the structures and reaction arrows in sequence to view the 3D models and animations respectively

 The Halex reaction (shown above) is one possible reaction to synthesize fluorinated compounds from chlorinated compounds.
 The mechanistic pathway is a nucleophilic aromatic exchange of halogens (SNAr).
-The Halex reaction is usually carried out using polar aprotic solvents (DMSO) and using a nucleophilic source of fluorine (KF, NaF, CsF etc) at a temperature below the boiling point of the solvent used.
+The Halex reaction is usually carried out using polar aprotic solvents (DMSO) and using a nucleophilic source of fluorine (KF, NaF, CsF, etc) at a temperature below the boiling point of the solvent used.
 The reaction itself is operated under reflux for 1.5 to 2 hours and the fluorinated compounds can be produced in synthetically useful yields of 80-90%.
-Another possible way of producing fluorinated drug compounds are by electrophilic substitution using N-Fluoro reagents.
+Another possible way of producing fluorinated drug compounds is by electrophilic substitution using N-Fluoro reagents.

 We are sorry that this page was not useful for you!

 Tell us how we can improve this page (in your own language if you prefer)?
 If you would like a response, please include your email address e.g. [email protected]